marabass/Dpro_CD_SD/README.md

 ***Where everything is located***

-The original data set "MP_SpeciesStarvation_Clean.csv" is located in the main Dpro_CD_SD repository
+The original data set "MP_SpeciesStarvation_Clean.csv" is located in the main Dpro_CD_SD repository.
+Data clean up and exploratory plots are in the script "DataCleaning.R" in the main repository